ezrantn/hoconenv/README.md

 Hoconenv supports the HOCON format with the following features:

-- Comments: Use # or // for single-line comments.
+- Comments: Use `#` or `//` for single-line comments.
-- Nested Objects: Objects can be nested inside curly braces {}.
+- Nested Objects: Objects can be nested inside curly braces `{}`.
-- Key-Value Pairs: Keys and values are defined using the = sign.
+- Key-Value Pairs: Keys and values are defined using the `=` sign.
-- Environment Variables: Configuration keys are converted to environment variables (**lowercase and separated by `.`**).
+- Environment Variables: Configuration keys are converted to environment variables (lowercase and separated by `.`).

 #### Example `application.conf`